douglasmccormickjr/PyInstaller-Assistance-Tools--PAT/README.md

 Please note that the data/files/folders I'm bundling for my app are below the main executable/script that I'll be compiling...the "_MEIPASS" part in the function lets pyinstaller know that it's working as a compiled application...**VERY IMPORTANT NOTE: Please use the function "resource_path"** since the "pyi-fixspec.exe" application will be looking for that phrase/function while parsing/correcting the python application pathing

-(2) Goto the directory containing the 2 batch files mentioned above and type in either:
+ 2. **Goto the directory containing the 2 batch files** mentioned above and type in either:

    C:\MyComputer\Downloads\PAT> Create_Single_Executable_with_NO_CONSOLE.bat C:\Path\to\the\python\file.py
 (output exe file results in a GUI app when double clicked)